-Information in this class should be current information only, unless stated otherwise.
+Information in this class to be current information only

-• How we fit into the NHS structure
+How we fit into the NHS structure

-Given the nature of the NHS, provide information that explains how you fit into either the local or national NHS structure, or both.
-Provide outline and detailed information about your roles and responsibilities.
+Given the nature of the NHS, provide information that explains how the organisation fits into either the local or national NHS structure, or both.
+Provide both an outline as well as detailed information about your role and responsibilities.